consulo/consulo-dev.github.io/docs/reference_guide/vcs_integration_for_plugins.md

 ### AbstractVcs

-This is the main entry point for a VCS plugin, which is used by the IntelliJ Platform to retrieve all other services provided by the plugin.
+This is the main entry point for a VCS plugin, which is used by the Consulo to retrieve all other services provided by the plugin.
 The recommended way to register an AbstractVcs implementation is to add an extension declaration to plugin.xml, as shown in the following example:

 ```xml